These boots are made for waddling: Elderly St. Louis Zoo penguin gets custom kicks

-An elderly penguin at the St. Louis Zoo named Enrique is getting a lot of mileage on social media — out of his custom-designed boots.
+An elderly penguin at the St. Louis Zoo named Enrique is getting a lot of traction on social media — out of his custom-designed boots.

-A Facebook post made Wednesday by zoo visitor Joshua Ketelsen showed a picture of a peculiar sight at Penguin and Puffin Coast: a penguin wearing a tiny pair of boots.
+A Facebook post made Wednesday by zoo visitor Joshua Ketelsen showed a picture of a peculiar sight at Penguin & Puffin Coast: a penguin wearing a tiny, yet wide, pair of boots.
 Ketelsen detailed his interaction with the keeper:

 Me: There’s a penguin over there wearing shoes.